Mental Illness Among Adolescent Refugees in the United States

 Intervention in Schools and Community

-Due to challenges adolescent refugees face assimilating to their new culture, many mental health practices for refugee youth focus on creating support in schools and communities.
+Due to the challenges adolescent refugees face assimilating to their new culture, many mental health practices for refugee youth focus on creating support in schools and communities.
 The underlying goal of these organizations is to create safe spaces for adolescent refugees where they can grow in their understanding of both educational pursuits and mental health concerns.
 Because schools can be a source of a considerable amount of stress for adolescent refugees, many programs focus on intervention in schools, while others incorporate community support into their strategies.

 One example of school intervention is Cognitive Behavioral Intervention for Trauma in Schools (CBITS).
 CBITS was first implemented in urban areas to alleviate the effect of violence on children.
-The program consists of 10 group sessions, 1-3 individual sessions, 2 parent psychoeducational sessions and 1 teacher education session.100 Due to unfamiliarity with mental health services among refugees, engagement is critical.101 Engagement strategies include offering practical assistance to the families and making sure they are linked to other services including general health care.
+The program consists of 10 group sessions, 1–3 individual sessions, 2 parent psychoeducational sessions, and 1 teacher education session.100 Due to unfamiliarity with mental health services among refugees, engagement is critical.101 Engagement strategies include offering practical assistance to the families and making sure they are linked to other services including general health care.
 Including families and important members of the cultural community in the process is also important in reducing stigmas surrounding mental health.102 So far, it has been implemented in 13 states and the District of Columbia.
-Cognitive-behavioral therapy uses several techniques such as psychoeducation, relaxation, social problem solving, and cognitive restructuring.103
+Cognitive-behavioral therapy uses several techniques such as psychoeducation, relaxation, social problem-solving, and cognitive restructuring.103

-Boston Children’s Hospital’s Refugee Trauma and Resilience Center created their own variation of community based therapy, Trauma Systems Therapy for Refugees (TST-R), with the intent to create a holistic approach supporting refugee youth.104 The goals of this program are: to build a support system for the adolescent; to intervene through direct interaction with the teen, their family, and their peer-groups; to reduce distrust of authorities by connecting with the community; to reduce the stigma of mental health services by combining services with existing and familiar services; to reduce cultural barriers by creating partnerships between providers and cultural experts; and to reduce resettlement stressors by integrating services.105 Currently, TST-R practices are being utilized in several initiatives across the United States, including cities in Maine, Massachusetts, and Kentucky.
+Boston Children’s Hospital’s Refugee Trauma and Resilience Center created its own variation of community based therapy, Trauma Systems Therapy for Refugees (TST-R), with the intent to create a holistic approach supporting refugee youth.104 The goals of this program are: to build a support system for the adolescent; to intervene through direct interaction with the teen, their family, and their peer groups; to reduce distrust of authorities by connecting with the community; to reduce the stigma of mental health services by combining services with existing and familiar services; to reduce cultural barriers by creating partnerships between providers and cultural experts; and to reduce resettlement stressors by integrating services.105 Currently, TST-R practices are being utilized in several initiatives across the United States, including cities in Maine, Massachusetts, and Kentucky.

 Another strategy that focuses on community support is the Trauma Sensitive Schools (TSS) approach.
 TSS attempts to address individual trauma holistically, focusing on school-wide engagement in promoting a safe environment for students to process traumatic events.106 TSS provides resources for educators to practice trauma-sensitive techniques while also providing a platform where ideas can be exchanged between educators.